 Side Effects of Aloe Vera Juice

-- Those with IBS, or other digestive disorders should exercise caution when consuming aloe vera gel with latex as it could worsen the condition.
+- Those with IBS or other digestive disorders should exercise caution when consuming aloe vera gel with latex as it could worsen the condition.

 - Do not eat aloe vera topical gel as it contains other substances that can be toxic.

-Right Way to Extract Aloe Vera
+Proper Way to Extract Aloe Vera Juice

 What do you need?

-- 1 large aloe vera leaf
+- One large aloe vera leaf

 - A sharp knife